formularin/comp_finder/README.md

 ```

 ## Output
-comp_finder redirects its output into the output file.
+Comp Finder redirects its output into the output file.
 The format of the output should be as depicted below:
 ```
 ====================================================================================================